MIRACLE ON 42ND STREET

 Eric Small (Producer) is a writer, producer, director for television and film.
 His credits include: Rubicon for Paramount Pictures, The Dust Factory for MGM/UA, Maximum Risk for Columbia Pictures, The Probe for FX and 20th Century Fox, Penn & Teller: Bullshit!, the Emmy nominated and WGA award-winning original series for Showtime, 10,000 Days the IAWTV winning, Streamy and ADG nominated original web series on Syfy, Jump Rope Sprint for Filmbuff and The Boys of Winter, an IRNE nominated original play.
 Eric is a member of the Academy of Television Arts & Sciences, DGA, WGA, and IAWTV.

 Ken Aguado (Executive Producer) has been a studio executive, producer and screenwriter for over 25 years.
-In addition to producing, he has also written dozens of articles about filmmaking and is also the author of the bestselling how-to book, The Hollywood Pitching Bible.
-His producer credits include The Salton Sea, starring Val Kilmer for Warner Bros, Sexual Life, starring Kerry Washington and Anne Heche for Showtime, and the film Standing Up, written and directed by DJ Caruso (Disturbia) His most recent film, An Interview with God, which he also wrote, will be in theaters in 2018.
+In addition to producing, he has also written dozens of articles about filmmaking and is also the author of the bestselling textbook, The Hollywood Pitching Bible.
+His credits include The Salton Sea, starring Val Kilmer for Warner Bros, Sexual Life, starring Kerry Washington and Anne Heche for Showtime, and the film Standing Up, written and directed by DJ Caruso (Disturbia) His most recent film, An Interview with God (2018), which he also wrote, is now on Netflix.

 Arash Ayrom (Editor) is an editor, post producer, and filmmaker living in Los Angeles.
 Born in Tehran, Iran, he dreams in film, lusts after cars, and writes about hamburgers.
 He’s also a big proponent of technology, especially in the democratization of the filmmaking process.
 His infrequently updated website is www.arashayrom.com.